Mikihero/SCPSLAudioApi/README.md

 ### With a Custom AudioPlayer class
 Simply Create a Dummyplayer (Not included in the library) and Call AudioPlayerBase.Get() on the ReferenceHub of this DummyPlayer.

-(You will need to create a cusom NetworkConnection for a fake player)
+(You will need to create a custom NetworkConnection for a fake player)

 ```csharp
 public class FakeConnection : NetworkConnectionToClient